 A man and woman file for divorce in Arizona.
 They have a child, and then two more.
-Custody of their children becomes a disputed issue.
+The custody of their children becomes a disputed issue.
 They ask the judge to decide.
 But the judge refuses.
 He claims the court does not have jurisdiction.
 Why?
 Because Arizona law states that a marriage is only valid if it is between a man and a woman.
-Same sex marriages are forbidden.
+Same-sex marriages are forbidden.

 This is where the story takes an unexpected turn.